Effects of workplace distractions in 2023: Crucial statistics

 Distractions at the workplace could involve the alluring call of activities that are not related to your work.
 This includes gossiping and otherwise chatting with colleagues or going on prolonged smoke or snack breaks.

 Another similar distraction you may encounter at the workplace are fun activities such as office celebrations and team games you’ll find yourself wanting to participate in even when you have a lot of work.

 Let’s go over the most common distractions that are not related to work in more detail.

 Gossiping and chatting with colleagues

-The previously mentioned study conducted by CareerBuilder shows that as much as 39% of respondents cite office gossip as a major distraction from work, while 27% point out that chatting with colleagues about matters not related to work is another big culprit.
+The previously mentioned study conducted by CareerBuilder shows that as much as 39% of respondents cite office gossip as a major distraction from work.

-Moreover, a study by Staples showed that as much as 57% of US workers would leave their offices to buy snacks.
-These departures from the office cost the US economy 2.4 billions of hours in lost productivity.
+In addition, a study by Staples provided interesting workplace distractions statistics by exploring the use of snacks at work.
+It showed that as much as 57% of US workers would leave their offices to buy snacks.
+These departures from the office cost the US economy 2.4 billion hours in lost productivity!

 Yet, you can’t work properly when you’re hungry.
 The same goes for people who are smokers, for better or for worse (unless you are looking to quit the habit).

 So, the best solution is to find alternatives and workarounds for these distractions rather than trying to eliminate them altogether.